Skip to main content

 This is the branch that causes the most expensive confusion.
 Passing a verification step does not mean the account is now safe from every other boundary Anthropic enforces.
 Anthropic's identity-verification article explicitly says verification does not protect an account from later action for unsupported location, under-18 usage, Terms of Service violations, or Usage Policy violations.

 That means "I already verified" is not the same thing as "I should definitely have access."
 If the account still shows warnings, stays unavailable, or gets restricted after a verification step, the better question is whether the problem belongs to eligibility or enforcement.
-Anthropic's general Claude getting-started docs still require users to be at least 18 years old.
+Anthropic's age-assurance help page says consumer Claude is only available to people over 18 and can ask users to verify age through Yoti when its systems detect under-18 signals.
 Consumer Claude access still depends on supported locations.
 Anthropic's warnings and appeals article also lists unsupported-location account creation as a possible reason for account action.

 This is where retrying the same verification loop becomes a trap.
 If the block is really about region, age, or policy, more attempts at the same phone or ID step are not the highest-value move.
 The safer move is to identify the enforcement boundary and use the official appeal or support route if Anthropic offers one for your case.